Skip to main content

 The Illinois written exam follows the NNAAP format.
 The 70 questions come from six content areas: • Physical Care Skills (45%) — bathing, grooming, feeding, transfers, positioning, catheter care, elimination • Safety & Emergency Procedures (14%) — fall prevention, RACE protocol, choking response, seizure care • Infection Control (14%) — handwashing, PPE order, isolation precautions, standard precautions • Resident Rights (11%) — OBRA protections, right to refuse, privacy, abuse and neglect reporting • Psychosocial Care Skills (8%) — therapeutic communication, dementia care, end-of-life support • Role of the Nurse Aide (8%) — scope of practice, documentation, chain of command Illinois has a large urban nursing home population, particularly in the Chicago area.
 Infection Control and Resident Rights questions are frequently specific about protocol — don't skip these sections during study.

-Illinois Pearson VUE Testing Locations
+Illinois CNA Testing Locations

 Illinois CNA Skills Test — What to Expect